SUMMARY OF ACCOUNTING POLICIES

 Recently Issued Accounting Pronouncements:

 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows, amending the presentation of restricted cash within the statement of cash flows.
 The new guidance requires that restricted cash be included within cash and cash equivalents on the statement of cash flows.
-The Company adopted the provisions of ASU No. 2016-18 on January 1, 2018.
-Upon adoption, we included $55,000 of restricted cash on the statement of cash flows for the three months ended March 31, 2018 and 2017.
-The restricted cash represents a required deposit for the Company credit card and is restricted until the Company no longer has the credit card or the limit changes on the credit card.
+The ASU is effective retrospectively for reporting periods beginning after December 15, 2017, with early adoption permitted.
+The Company has not yet adopted the provisions of ASU No. 2016-18 and does not expect it will have a material impact on the financial statements upon adoption.

 In July 2017, the FASB issued ASU 2017-11, Accounting for Certain Financial Instruments with Down Round Features and Replacement of the Indefinite Deferral for Mandatorily Redeemable Financial Instruments of Certain Nonpublic Entities and Certain Mandatorily Redeemable Noncontrolling Interests with a Scope Exception.
 Part I of this ASU addresses the complexity of accounting for certain financial instruments with down round features.
 Down round features are features of certain equity-linked instruments (or embedded features) that result in the strike price being reduced on the basis of future equity offerings.
 Current accounting guidance requires financial instruments with down round features to be accounted for at fair value.
 Part II of the Update applies only to nonpublic companies and is therefore not applicable to the Company.
 The amendments in Part I of the Update change the classification analysis of certain equity-linked financial instruments (or embedded features) with down round features.
 When determining whether certain financial instruments should be classified as liabilities or equity instruments, a down round feature no longer precludes equity classification when assessing whether the instrument is indexed to an entity’s own stock.
 As a result, a freestanding equity-linked financial instrument (or embedded conversion option) no longer would be accounted for as a derivative liability at fair value as a result of the existence of a down round feature.
 For freestanding equity-classified financial instruments, the amendments require entities that present earnings per share (EPS) in accordance with Topic 260 to recognize the effect of the down round feature when it is triggered.
 That effect is treated as a dividend and as a reduction of income available to common shareholders in basic EPS.
 This Update is effective for public entities for fiscal years beginning after December 15, 2018.
 Early adoption is permitted.
 The Company has not yet determined when it will adopt the provisions of this Update and has not yet determined the impact on its consolidated financial statements upon adoption.